aunnuhcodes/aunnuhcodes/README.md

 # Welcome to my page!
-- 👋 Hi, I’m @annaalouise
+- 👋 Hi, I’m @aunnuhcodes
 - 👀 I’m interested in machine learning, AI, video games, programming, data analysis and illustration
 - 🌱 I’m currently working on advanced SQL and some small projects!
 - 💞️ I’m looking to collaborate on anything!
 I'm open to any ideas.